shader-slang/slang/docs/64bit-type-support.md

 // can fit into a signed 64 bit integer. uint64_t e = 0x7FFFFFFFFFFFFFFF;

-// Same as uint64_t = uint64_t(0xFFFFFFFFFFFFFFFF), the value cannot fit into a signed 64 bit integer.
+// Same as uint64_t = uint64_t(0xFFFFFFFFFFFFFFFF), the value cannot fit into a signed 64 bit integer, and
-uint64_t f = 0xFFFFFFFFFFFFFFFF;
+// is interpreted as an unsigned 64 bit integer. uint64_t f = 0xFFFFFFFFFFFFFFFF;
 ```